vanshkohli05/exchange-rate-forecasting/README.md

 - Consumer Price Index
 - Trade Balance

-The original datasets are provided in the `data/` directory.
+The original datasets used in the analysis are provided in the `data/` directory.

 ## Methodology